gappuser/qryptr/README.md

 ## hardware
 We chose a microcontroller platform to minimize platform complexity: the RP2040.

-QR codes are read using a hardware camera, the GM-803, available on aliexpress.
+QR codes are read using a hardware camera, the GM803, available on aliexpress.
+Get the GM803-S version with short focal range.

 We are using the Sharp LS027B7DH01 display, available on aliexpress.